api3dao/signed-api/packages/pusher/README.md

 To start the the pusher in dev mode run the following:

-1. `cp pusher.example.json pusher.json` - To copy the pusher configuration from the example.
-Note, the `pusher.json`
-   file is ignored by git.
+1. `cp config/pusher.example.json config/pusher.json` - To copy the pusher configuration from the example.
+Note, the `pusher.json` file is ignored by git.
 If you are using Docker Desktop, you need to change the URL from localhost to `host.docker.internal`.
 For example:

    ```jsonc
    "url": "http://host.docker.internal:8090"
    ```

-2. `cp secrets.example.env secrets.env` - To copy the secrets.env needed for the configuration.
-This file is also ignored by git.
+2. `cp config/secrets.example.env config/secrets.env` - To copy the secrets.env needed for the configuration.
+This file
+   is also ignored by git.
 3. Set the `NODARY_API_KEY` inside the secrets file.
 Ask someone from development team for the key.
 4. `cp .env.example .env` - To copy the example environment variables.
 Optionally change the defaults.
 5. `pnpm run dev` - To run the pusher.
 This step assumes already running signed API as specified in the `pusher.json`